panCtrlV/bigDataStat-book/chapter6.md

   >There is specially handling for not-a-number (NaN) when dealing with float or double types that does not exactly match standard floating point semantics.

     If a column contains "TRUE", "FALSE" and missing values represented by "?" and we want to cast it to "bool", SparkR fails to gracefully accommodate the missing values and <font color='red'>fuck up</font> the whole column.
+That's why I left the last column unchnaged.

 - **Preprocessing Data**